Fix email delivery issues for error code 550 5.7.1 in Exchange Online

-Open the Office 365 portal at https://portal.microsoftonline.com, and click Admin > Exchange.
+Open the Microsoft 365 admin center at https://portal.microsoftonline.com, and click Admin > Exchange.

 In the Exchange admin center, click Mail Flow > Connectors.
 In the Outbound connectors section, select the connector that's used for hybrid, and choose Edit.
 Verify the following information:

 Delivery: If Route mail through smart hosts is selected, confirm the correct IP address or FQDN is specified.
 If MX record associated with the recipient domain is selected, confirm the MX record for the domain points to the correct mail server.